peterrakolcza/HardverApro_find_free_listings/README.md

 # HardverApró - find free listings
 This script allows the user to extract the free items from HardverApró and view it in a browser.

+I am a hosting a working and up to date version [here](https://hardverapro.rakolcza.ml/).

 ## ⚠️Usage
 First, install Docker and docker-compose
 After that, you can use the following command to start the container